AvneeshSarwate/xk6-xlsx/README.md

-A module for https://k6.io/ to read excel files.
+An example module for https://k6.io/ to read excel files.
 Constructed in the pattern of https://k6.io/blog/extending-k6-with-xk6 and using excel-parsing capabilities of https://github.com/360EntSecGroup-Skylar/excelize.
+NOT POLISHED FOR PRODUCTION USE but meant to be instructive to how to bind the `excelize` library.

 Build agains the k6 binary using the command